mverboom/build/BUILD.md

 `B_GITVER <git repostiory> [filter]`

 This function attempts to remotely find the newest tag for a git repository.
 It filters out some commonly used tags that indicate non-release tags.
 Optionally a filter option can be giving which will be used to filter out any other tags that should not be used.
 The function return the newest tag it can find.

+`B_GITVER_LATEST <git repository> [filter]`

+This function does the same as B_GITVER, except that it will get the highest version possible, even if that version is a beta, rc or otherwise not stable.

 `B_GITHUBVER <github repository>`